 Drink at least 16 ounces of fluids a few hours before you toe the starting line on race day and between 7 and 10 ounces of water during the run, according to the ACE.
 Look for tables along the course where volunteers hand out water, or carry a small bottle with a non-slip hand strap (like this one from Nathan Sports) with you.

 Tips for Improving Your 5K Time

-Running is a repetitive motion, so it's important to include different training modalities to avoid overuse injuries and improve running efficiency, according to the ACE.
-Exercises like goblet squats, lateral lunges and single-leg deadlifts, among others, can help build lower-body strength and improve your pace.
+Running is a repetitive motion, so include different training modalities to avoid overuse injuries, according to the ACE.
+Exercises like goblet squats, lateral lunges and single-leg deadlifts can help build lower-body strength and improve your pace.